Skip to main content

 Dr Panagiotopoulos is an associate editor for Government Information Quarterly and a member of the editorial board for New Technology, Work and Employment and the International Journal of Public Administration.
 He has been a track chair for the British Academy of Management conference (2016-2018), the IFIP 8.5 International Conference on eGovernment/eParticipation (2015-2023) and has also held different associate editor roles for the European, American and International Conference on Information Systems.

-Dr Panagiotopoulos has collaborated with central and local government organisations, including the Better Regulation Executive at BEIS, the Food Standards Agency, regulators in the UK, local authorities and DEFRA on issues of digital engagement, social data science and regulatory innovation.
+In the past, Dr Panagiotopoulos has collaborated with central and local government organisations, including the Better Regulation Executive at BEIS, the Food Standards Agency, regulators in the UK, local authorities and DEFRA on issues of digital engagement, social data science and regulatory innovation.
 He further has significant experience of external engagement with labour organisations including the British Trades Union Congress (TUC), UNI Global Union and the Greek Federation of Bank Employee Unions.

-He is a Fellow of the Alan Turing Institute and where he contributes to the Turing Skills Group and a member of the Queen Mary - Turing Liaison Committee.
+He is a Fellow of the Alan Turing Institute where he contributes to the Turing Skills Group and a member of the Queen Mary - Turing Liaison Committee.

 Back to top